-The potential winners of the Olivier Awards 2019 with Mastercard have been announced – and what a list of nominees it is.
+It’s the week of the Olivier Awards 2019 with Mastercard – and what a list of nominees for it!
 Celebrating everything from outstanding dance and opera to glorious comedies, plays and musicals, 47 shows from the past year have been included in the list, representing another incredible year in the London theatre calendar.

 Unfortunately, unless you possess a time machine, you can no longer see all 47 shows.
 But fear not: there are still plenty of Olivier Award-nominated shows you can catch on the stage (and, in some cases, the silver screen).

-So if this week’s nominations have inspired you (or your time machine’s in for its MOT), here are the 11 Olivier Award-nominated shows you can (and should) see while you’ve got the chance:
+So if this week inspires you at all (or your time machine’s in for its MOT), here are the 10 Olivier Award-nominated shows you can (and should) see while you’ve got the chance:

 All About Eve